-Fafutu is a decorative narrow waist wrapping worn by male dancers as part of ceremonial dress for ritual performances in Timor.
-The cloth is wrapped around the body and the ends drape towards the feet of the dancer.
-A fafutu may have bells and beads attached to the fringe to enhance the dance as the bells jingle in time with the stamping of the feet of the dancer and music.
+Fafutu is a decorative single panel textile used as a waist wrapping worn by male dancers as part of ceremonial dress for ritual performances.
+It is wrapped around the body and the ends drape towards the feet of the dancer.
+The fafutu may also be made with embellishments such as bells and beads so that the bells jingle in time to music and with the stamping of the dancer’s feet,

 Enquiries to firstname.lastname@example.org, please state the name of the textile.

 First come first served basis — each buyer will have five working days to make payment.

 All sales are final and no returns will be accepted.